enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 Docker starts from this to build our own image putting some other layers on it.
 Usually the application and his dependencies are added to a base image.
 Base images can be retrieved from DockerHub, from another registries (public or private) or built from another file and used as base.
 The ":latest" represents the version of the image.

-**NOTE:** In this exercise we use the alphine image.
-The alphine is a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!
+**NOTE:** In this exercise we use the alpine image.
+The alpine is a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!
 It's used when lightness is needed and we use it also because we don't have big requirements for a Hello world exercise.

-If you need a complex environment for your application you should not use alphine image.
+If you need a complex environment for your application you should not use alpine image.
 In these cases you have two possibilities:
 - Choose a specific image that provide you all tools and stacks you need.
 (Great advantage of Docker!)
 - Choose a complete base image (e.g. Ubuntu, Debian) that offer you a solid base where you can install your stack, tools, libraries and dependencies without too many problems.